 Medicare has coverage policies that can be national or regional in scope.
 Coverage means that assay is approved as a benefit for Medicare beneficiaries.
 If there is no coverage, neither the supplier nor any other party, such as a reference laboratory, may receive reimbursement from Medicare for the service.
 There is currently no national coverage policy regarding the CTC enumeration portion of our assays.
 Because our laboratory is in California, the regional Medicare Administrative Contractor, or MAC, for California is the relevant MAC for all our assays.
 The previous MAC for California, Palmetto, which is contracted with CMS to administer the Molecular Diagnostic Services, or MolDx, program that sets guidelines for coding, coverage and reimbursement of molecular diagnostic assays, adopted a negative coverage policy for CTC enumeration.
 The current MAC for California, Noridian Healthcare Solutions, LLC, is adopting the coverage policies from Palmetto.
 Therefore, the enumeration portion of our assays is not currently covered, and we will receive no payment from Medicare for this portion of the service unless and until the coverage policy is changed.
-Although approximately 86% and 90% of all billable cases received, excluding COVID-19 testing cases, during the year ended December 31, 2020 and the nine months ended September 30, 2021, respectively, relate to our Target-SelectorTM biomarker assays, we continue to receive orders for traditional enumeration testing, which counts disease burden and is a prognostic assay, and although valuable, it does not meet many of the medical necessity requirements of Medicare and the payers.
-We intend to pursue payment for the capture portion of our CTC technology that allows us to run our diagnostic testing for some of our Target-SelectorTM assays.
+CTC enumeration counts disease burden and is a prognostic assay, and although valuable, it does not yet meet many of the medical necessity requirements of Medicare and the payers.
+We intend to pursue payment for the capture portion of our CTC technology that allows us to run our diagnostic testing for some of our Target Selector assays.